joemiller/collectd-graphite/README.md

 	https://github.com/joemiller/collectd-graphite

 Please use the github issues page for bugs and feedback.
 Pull requests are also welcome!

 	https://github.com/joemiller/collectd-graphite/issues

+You can also check the syslog (/var/log/syslog) where the plugin will log any unsuccessful attempts to connect to your Graphite server.

 FUTURE?